Alan Fleischmann

-Alan H. Fleischmann is the Founder, Chairman & CEO of Laurel Strategies, Inc. Fleischmann is a speaker and writer about CEO statesmanship.
+Alan H. Fleischmann is a businessman who founded and leads the business advisory firm Laurel Strategies.

 Fleischmann is also a member of the Atlantic Council's Board of Directors.

 Biography

 Fleischmann was awarded an M.A. with honors from the Johns Hopkins University School of Advanced International Studies (SAIS), where he serves on its board.
 He received a B.A. and B.S. with honors from the American University.

 Previously, Fleischmann was a principal, partner, and board member of Albright Stonebridge Group.